oracle-livelabs/oci/apps-cloud-adventure-cio/04-integration/integration.md

 With your adventure hat on and a curious mind, prepare for an exhilarating exploration of Fusion Cloud's REST API integration features.
 Let's embark on this thrilling journey together!

+As you follow along, do not forget to ask questions if you get stuck and answer the Adventure Check Point questions!

 Estimated Time: 15 minutes